sagemath/sagecell/doc/interact_protocol.rst

 and disk space if there are a large number of execution requests coming in for the same function.

-[ ] When a device queries for work, it receives back both new session requests as well as new execution requests for existing sessions on the device.
+[A] When a device queries for work, it receives back both new session requests as well as new execution requests for existing sessions on the device.
 There is another table in the database which matches process ids up to device ids, so we'll be able to tell what new execution requests are to be sent to the device.

-[ ] A worker process in the device doesn't just execute code.
+[X] A worker process in the device doesn't just execute code.
 Instead, it opens up a queue to the device and accepts execution requests.
 The first execution request should be immediately placed into the queue.
 The worker polls this queue.
 If the (configurable)